Microchip-MPLAB-Harmony/csp_apps_pic32mz_w1/apps/spi/slave/spi_write_read/readme.md

 ## Running the Application

 1. Build and Program the SPI master application project using its IDE.
-Path of the SPI master application within the repository is apps\spi\master\spi_write_read_test_app.
+Path of the SPI master application within the repository is **apps/spi/master/spi_write_read_test_app**.
 2. Build and Program the SPI slave application project using its IDE
 3. On the SPI master board, press switch to start reading and writing data
 2. LED on SPI master board indicates the success or failure: